armaandhir/qlik-assignment-ui/README.md

 * You can also delete the message once you are viewing the extra information by clicking the delete button.

 All the requests use Ajax for making rest calls.

+*Might be little buggy as focus was only on implementing rest endpoints.*